BIS180L-resources/BIS180L-VM_Image_Setup/next_year.md

 Instead of using GxE data set, use 1,000 most variable (maybe already changed in networks 2, but update networks 1)

+Redo this to ask more biological questions:hub genes, GO enrichment, etc.  Add WGCNA?

 #### Metagenomics

 increase sample size?